Bhagwati Devi

 Bhagwati Devi (6 November 1936 – 21 July 2003) was an Indian politician and social worker who served as Member of Parliament in the Lok Sabha from Gaya, Bihar.
 She was also elected to the Bihar Legislative Assembly for four times between 1969 and 2000 from Barachatti.
-She was known for her contributions to the upliftment of marginalised communities and womens.
+She was known for her contributions to the upliftment of marginalised communities and women.

 Early life

 Bhagwati Devi was born on 6 November 1936 in village Mithaiya which comes under Aurangabad district in Bihar.